 4. Make Lists the Night Before

 “I need this tomorrow!” can be an unnerving demand in the morning.
 The night before, be sure to make lists of what errands need to be run within the week.
-Have a shared spot to write down items needed from the grocery store, or Target, or sports-related necessities.
-For children, taking the action to write down their requests and being able to see the list throughout the week, relieves the anxiety of feeling out of control in the process of obtaining what they need, and allows the morning to go smoothly.
+Have a shared spot to write down items needed from the grocery store, Target, or sports-related necessities.
+For children, taking the action to write down their requests and being able to see the list throughout the week relieves the anxiety of feeling out of control in the process of obtaining what they need and allows the morning to go smoothly.

 5. Make Choices the Night Before

 Prepping the night before is often the first suggestion to make mornings run smoother.
-Yes, many people pack lunches the night before and some even dress their children and let them sleep in their clothes.
+Yes, many people pack lunches the night before, and some even dress their children and let them sleep in their clothes.
 This works for some families and not for others.
 Thus, my rule is “Make choices the night before.”
-Decide what you are going to eat for breakfast, pack for lunch, and wear to school, the night before.
+Decide what you are going to eat for breakfast, pack for lunch, and wear to school the night before.
 Make sure each of these items is available and clean.
 Decide on transportation and after-school events the night before, ensuring that necessary discussions happen then, allowing the school morning to run smoothly.

 6. Run through the Schedule the Night Before

 At night, go over the next day’s schedule with children.
 If it is a predictable day, still do this.
 Preschool and elementary-aged children, especially, gain security from a clear and known schedule.
-Again, they are acutely aware that they are not in control, and significantly comforted by the reminder that parents are in control and know the plan.
+Again, they are acutely aware that they are not in control and are significantly comforted by the reminder that parents are in control and know the plan.
 If there is a change in schedule – in pick-up time, or childcare, or after-school activities, the night before is the time to calmly communicate and reiterate the new plan.
 You will repeat it in the morning, but it will be a reminder by then, not new information, lessening the chance of an anxious response and increasing the space for your morning to run smoothly.

-7. Check Inventory AGAIN after Bedtime
+7. Check Inventory AGAIN After Bedtime

 It is inevitable.
 Certain items travel to bedrooms for bedtime and are then difficult to locate in the morning.
 Trust me.
 A hairbrush I had located at 7:30 at night disappears due to someone’s late shower.
 Water bottles tend to migrate to bedrooms and then roll under beds just in time for the morning.
 School library books, without fail, live underneath bedspreads next to contraband flashlights.
 Find these things AGAIN after bedtime and place them where they need to be for your morning to run smoothly.